-Through its Quebecor Media subsidiary, Quebecor is a leading Canadian telecommunications and media companies with activities in mobile and wireline telecommunications, Internet access, television, over-the-top ("OTT") video services, business telecommunication solutions, broadcasting, soundstage and equipment rental, audiovisual content production and distribution, newspaper publishing and distribution, digital news and entertainment platforms, book and magazine publishing and distribution, music production and distribution, out-of-home advertising, operation and management of a world-class arena and entertainment venues, ownership and management and promotion of sporting and cultural events.
+Through its Quebecor Media subsidiary, Quebecor is a leading Canadian telecommunications and media company with activities in mobile and wireline telecommunications, Internet access, television, over-the-top ("OTT") video services, business telecommunication solutions, broadcasting, soundstage and equipment rental, audiovisual content production and distribution, newspaper publishing and distribution, digital news and entertainment platforms, book and magazine publishing and distribution, music production, out-of-home advertising, operation and management of a world-class arena and entertainment venues, ownership and management of Québec Maritimes Junior Hockey League ("QMJHL") teams, concert production and management and promotion of sporting and cultural events.
 Through its Videotron subsidiary, Quebecor is a leading mobile and wireline communications provider.
 Quebecor also holds leading positions through its Media segment and its Sports & Entertainment segment in the creation, promotion and distribution of entertainment and news, and in related Internet services that are designed to appeal to audiences in every demographic category.
-Quebecor continues to pursue a convergence strategy to capture synergies within its portfolio of properties, and to leverage the value of its content across multiple distribution platforms.
+A Canadian leader in telecommunications and media, Quebecor is expanding its geographic footprint in the Canadian mobile telephony market through a strategy focused on increasing competition, and is pursuing a convergence strategy to leverage the value of its content for the benefit of its various properties and multiple distribution platforms.